-Algorithm of division in Java
+Implementation of the division algorithm in Java

 <<algorithm